graphql/graphql-spec/spec/Section 6 -- Execution.md

     of {hasNext} on the final item in the list.
   - Yield {batchedIncrementalResult}.

-## Executing a Field Plan
+## Executing an Execution Plan

-To execute a field plan, the object value being evaluated and the object type need to be known, as well as whether the non-deferred grouped field set must be executed serially, or may be executed in parallel.
+To execute a execution plan, the object value being evaluated and the object type need to be known, as well as whether the non-deferred grouped field set must be executed serially, or may be executed in parallel.

-ExecuteFieldPlan(newDeferUsages, fieldPlan, objectType, objectValue, variableValues, serial, path, deferUsageSet, deferMap):
+ExecuteExecutionPlan(newDeferUsages, executionPlan, objectType, objectValue, variableValues, serial, path, deferUsageSet, deferMap):

 - If {path} is not provided, initialize it to an empty list.
 - Let {newDeferMap} be the result of {GetNewDeferMap(newDeferUsages, path, deferMap)}.
-- Let {groupedFieldSet} and {newGroupedFieldSets} be the corresponding entries on {fieldPlan}.
+- Let {groupedFieldSet} and {newGroupedFieldSets} be the corresponding entries on {executionPlan}.
 - Allowing for parallelization, perform the following steps:
   - Let {data} and {nestedIncrementalDataRecords} be the result of running {ExecuteGroupedFieldSet(groupedFieldSet, objectType, objectValue,